Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-09-edit-area-topic-name.md

 ## Description

-The topic name of a world or dungeon (which is linked to the world of a view) can be changed on the world view.
+The topic name of an area can be changed on the area view.

 ## Precondition